FreeSlave/halflife-featureful/documentation/content/_index.md

 ## SDK usage in real projects

 Half-Life Featureful is not just SDK in vacuum.
-It's a result of working on the real mods:
+It's a result of working on the real mods.

 * [Half-Life: Field Intensity](https://www.moddb.com/mods/field-intensity) uses the same codebase but versions before 1.6 were released before the feature configuration concept was introduced.
 Practically Field Intensity is the reason why this SDK exists.
 * [Half-Life: Induction](https://www.moddb.com/mods/half-life-induction) uses this codebase since version 1.3.
 The Induction source code was released as a [branch](https://github.com/FreeSlave/halflife-featureful/tree/induction) of this repository along with the release of version 1.4.